Femme fatale

+The synonym "vamp" (a clipping of "vampire") dates from at least 1911.

-In early 20th-century American films, a femme fatale character was referred to as a vamp, a reference to The Vampire, Philip Burne-Jones's 1897 painting, and Rudyard Kipling's later 1897 poem, and the 1909 play and 1915 film A Fool There Was.
+Early 20th-century American films dubbed the femme fatale character a vamp, in reference to The Vampire, Philip Burne-Jones's 1897 painting, and Rudyard Kipling's later 1897 poem of the same name, as well as to the 1909 play and 1915 film A Fool There Was.

-Female mobsters (including Italian-American Mafia or Russian Mafia) have been portrayed as femmes fatales in films noir.
+Female mobsters (including Italian-American Mafia or Russian Mafia women) have been portrayed as femmes fatales in films noir.
 Femmes fatales are a recurring element in James Bond films.

 History

 Ancient archetypes

 The divine femme fatale of Hindu lore, The goddess Mohini is described to have enchanted gods, demons and sages alike.

 The femme fatale archetype exists in the culture, folklore and myths of many cultures.
 Ancient mythical or legendary examples include Inanna, Lilith, Circe, Medea, Clytemnestra, Lesbia, Tamamo no Mae, and Visha Kanyas.
 Historical examples from classical times include Cleopatra and Messalina, as well as the biblical figures Delilah, Jezebel, and Salome.
 An example from Chinese literature and traditional history is Daji.